pinapel-dev123/pinapel-dev123/README.md

 ### 🚀 Tech Enthusiast | Linux Shell Pro | Scratch Expert

-I've been building and coding since I was 10.
+I've been joined github since I was 10.
 I'm a fan of open-source, terminal-based workflows, and diving into the "under-the-hood" of any system I use.

 ---
 ```text